dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

     $ cp ${CLUSTERING_HOME}/share/example/cluster.xml .

 If we applied direcly the clustering without set the parameters, we would have to deal with too many cpu bursts.
 Some of them are not interesting: they are too short and don't represent a significant part in the computation.
-As our main objective is to focus on part of the application we can improve, they are not relevant to us.
+As our main objective is to focus on parts of the application we can improve, they are not relevant to us.
 To discard these cpu bursts, we use the stat tool.

     $ stats bt.B.64.prv -bursts_histo